 Sausage Gravy is actually really simple to whip up without any of those store bought powders or seasoning mixes.
-For my sausage gravy, I used 1 lb of Wegmans Breakfast turkey sausage (16 WW SP for 1 lb.)--one of those logs of loose, raw sausage.
+For my sausage gravy, I used 1 lb of Wegmans Breakfast turkey sausage (1 WW SP and oz. on Blue and Purple)--one of those logs of loose, raw sausage.

 Spray a pan with a little bit of cooking spray and brown the sausage as you would ground meat.
 Next, sprinkle in the flour and cook until the flour absorbs into the turkey.